The Great War (1959 film): Plot

-One evening, after carrying out their mission, they lie down in the stable of an outpost not far from the front line, but a sudden advance of the Austrians leaves them to enemy territory.
-Surprised to wear coats of the Austro-Hungarian army in an attempt to escape, they are captured, accused of espionage and threatened with shooting.
-Overwhelmed by fear, they admit that they have crucial information on the Italian counterattack on Piave river, and in order to save themselves, they decide to pass it on to the enemy.
+One evening, after carrying out their mission, they fall asleep in the stable of an outpost not far from the front line, but a sudden advance of the Austrians leaves them in enemy territory.
+Surprised, they wear coats of the Austro-Hungarian army in an attempt to escape.
+They are captured, accused of espionage and threatened with shooting.
+Overwhelmed by fear, Oreste accidentally reveals that they have crucial information on the Italian counterattack on Piave river, and in order to save themselves, they decide to pass it on to the enemy.
 The arrogance of the Austrian officer and a joke of contempt for the Italians, however, offends them personally and restores strength to their dignity, leading them to keep the secret until the execution.
 Giovanni insults the Austrian officer, while Oreste shouts he is not aware of the information and is shot shortly after his friend.

 The battle ends shortly after, with the victory of the Italian army and the reconquest of the position fallen into the hands of the Austrians.
-The film ends with Oreste and Giovanni's captain who, ignoring their sacrifice, comments about their escape.
+The film ends with Oreste and Giovanni's captain, who, unaware of their sacrifice, comments about their escape.